 The Request for Notification for a Specific Facility form can also be downloaded by clicking

 here.
 Copies of this form are also available at District offices

 With this request, you will be notified by your choice of either email or U.S. mail of preliminary and final decisions to issue or deny a permit for the specified facility that is subject to a District public noticing requirement.

 2. Request for Notification of ALL Public Notices in a Region or in the entire District

-To be notified when the District makes initial and final decisions prior to issuing or denying proposed ATC application(s) for ALL projects subject to public notice and occurring at any facility within the District or within a Region of the District (North – San Joaquin, Stanislaus and Merced counties, Central – Madera, Fresno and Kings counties, or South – Tulare and the Valley portion of Kern counties), please subscribe to the public emailing list by clicking on the following link: Notices For Permitting Actions.
+To be notified when the District makes initial and final decisions prior to issuing or denying proposed ATC/ERC application(s) for ALL projects subject to public notice and occurring at any facility within the District or within a Region of the District (North – San Joaquin, Stanislaus and Merced counties, Central – Madera, Fresno and Kings counties, or South – Tulare and the Valley portion of Kern counties), please subscribe to the public emailing list by clicking on the following link: Notices For Permitting Actions.